Bob Flanagan (performance artist): Music videos

 Flanagan is featured in the widely banned music video for the song "Happiness in Slavery" by Nine Inch Nails.
 In the video, a nude Flanagan is bound to a mechanical torture device which pierces his flesh, pulls on his nipples and penis with pincers, crushes his genitals with a paddle, and ultimately kills him.
 Apart from his onscreen "death", all of the acts inflicted on Flanagan in the video are unsimulated.

 In 1993, Flanagan appeared in the video for the Danzig song "It's Coming Down".
 In the uncensored version of the video (near the ending), Flanagan pierces his upper and lower lips together and then he hammers a nail through the head of his penis before bleeding on the lens of the camera recording him.

 Flanagan also had a small role in Godflesh's "Crush My Soul" video, as an upside-down suspended Christ, hoisted on to the ceiling of a church by Sheree Rose.

 Death

 On January 4, 1996, Flanagan died from complications due to cystic fibrosis at 43.
 He was survived by his wife and close artistic collaborator Sheree Rose.
 His body now lies in the chapel of Forest Lawn Cemetery.

-The final years of Flanagan's life, including his death, are the subject of the Kirby Dick documentary SICK: The Life & Death of Bob Flanagan, Supermasochist.
+The final years of Flanagan's life, including his death, are the subject of the Kirby Dick documentary Sick: The Life and Death of Bob Flanagan, Supermasochist.
 Flanagan's participation in the film was contingent upon his death being part of the completed project.